Akshat111111/Hedging-of-Financial-Derivatives/Diamond_price_prediction/readme.md

-#  Car ownership prediction using Machine learning
+#  Diamond price prediction using Machine learning

 This Streamlit application predicts diamond prices based on user-input diamond characteristics and provides dynamic information about diamonds fetched from a website.
 It incorporates a machine learning model trained to predict diamond prices using features like carat weight, cut, color, clarity, and dimensions.
 Users can interactively input these attributes through a user-friendly interface and receive predicted price estimates instantly.